Nestled in Chile's northern reaches between the Andes Mountain Range and the coast lies Earth's driest desert: the Atacama.

 You can even enjoy stargazing in San Pedro de Atacama with your knowledgeable and bilingual guide, who'll point out various formations for you to spot.

-Suggested Reading: The 10 Best Places for Stargazing in Africa and South America
+Further Reading: 10 of the World's Best Places for Stargazing

 What Wildlife Can You Find in the Atacama Desert?

-Conservation efforts are also in place throughout the region.
+To protect this fragile ecosystem, conservation efforts are ongoing.
 For example, Los Flamencos National Reserve has recently seen a decline in the flamingo population, from 100-150 two years ago to just 15-20 spotted this year.
-A team of scientists are now fixing satellite transmitters to flamingos to track how they interact with their environment, in the hopes they can plan where new conservation sites could be made.
+A team of scientists is now attaching satellite transmitters to flamingos to track how they interact with their environment, in the hopes of planning where new conservation sites could be established.

 No matter what time of year you visit, the Atacama Desert provides an excellent way to explore Chile, discovering its diverse wildlife and otherworldly landscapes in the process.

-Dry season, from May to September, is peak for the region.
+This is a peak period for the region.
 Its mild weather and clear skies attract more crowds to places like San Pedro and nearby attractions including El Tatio Geysers.

-Shoulder season, between April and October, similarly sees pleasant temperatures and excellent stargazing conditions, just without the crowds.
+These two months similarly see pleasant temperatures and excellent stargazing conditions, just without the crowds.

 How to Get to and Around the Atacama Desert